Twoubadou Solèy

 Description:

-Son Lari a is a visual jazz riff — bold, fluid, and alive.
+Twoubadou Soleyl is a visual jazz riff — bold, fluid, and alive.
 Against a backdrop of glowing golds and amber light, four silhouetted musicians burst into motion, their bodies bending and swaying with the beat of unseen drums.
 Each figure, painted in a semi-abstract style, becomes a conduit for joy, resilience, and improvisation.
 Ghesilhomme doesn’t just paint a band — he captures the feeling of music echoing down a Caribbean street at dusk.
 This piece is both a celebration of Haiti’s rich musical traditions and a reminder that even in struggle, there is always song